WSESU EQUITY AND SOCIAL JUSTICE LEAGUE

 I teach social studies to 7th & 8th graders, and am passionate about incorporating social justice into our work together, including telling stories about history that are not always told.
 Over the years I have lived and traveled in a number of other countries.
 I am a parent, and have also worked in early childhood education.
 I’ve been teaching at BAMS since 2010, and am also involved in local community activities such as women’s chorus and parenting for social justice groups.

-MARY LINNEY (she/her) BAMS
+BECCA POLK (she/her) BAMS

 STEPHANIE SPRING (she/her) GREEN STREET